History of the public library in Winthrop, ME

 The library in 1922.

 Charles Irving Bailey (the elder son of Charles M. Bailey) was the first person to serve as Chair of the newly formed Board of Trustees.
 Lula A. Clifford was the first head librarian to serve in the new Bailey building, and served to the time of her death in 1940.
 Clifford’s starting salary was $1 for each afternoon and evening the library was open to the public, and in 1920 was set at $25 per month.
 Mr. John Stanley served as Town Librarian for twenty-five years (at the Packard Block location) before Charles M. Bailey donated the Bowdoin St. building.
 John Stanley continued serving on the Board of Trustees and Book Committee after Clifford was hired in 1916.
-Lula A. Clifford was noted as being Stanley’s assistant librarian prior to 1916.
+Lula A. Clifford was Stanley’s assistant librarian prior to 1916.

 In 2005, the Town of Winthrop purchased the adjacent land necessary for library expansion, and the Board of Trustees hired architect Phil Locashio and began planning.
 In 2012, the Library Trustees announced the capital fundraising campaign chairpersons, and in 2014 Library and Winthrop Town officials announced plans to begin construction on a one-story addition.
 The expanded library opened on June 1, 2015.